Crystalis Crystal Dictionary

 Reference and amplification.
 When a pairing needs one neutral witness, clear quartz does that job.
 It does not replace the main relationship.
 It clarifies it, making the dominant stone easier to read and easier to place with intention.
 Keep clear quartz beside the central specimen on a desk, shelf, or nightstand so the arrangement stays visually legible.

-How Iceland Spar Optical Calcite is used
+How to keep Iceland Spar Optical Calcite in good condition

 Authenticity